Numb Numb Juice

-"Numb Numb Juice" is a song by American rapper Schoolboy Q, released on March 13, 2019 as the lead single from his fifth studio album Crash Talk, by Top Dawg and Interscope Records.
+"Numb Numb Juice" is a song by American rapper Schoolboy Q, released on March 13, 2019 as the lead single from his fifth studio album Crash Talk, by Top Dawg Entertainment (TDE) and Interscope Records.
 The song was produced by Baby Keem, DJ Fu and Nez & Rio.

 Background and composition

 The song features a "kick and 808-heavy instrumental".
 Tom Breihan described the song as a "general rage-out full of violent tough talk"; in parts of the song, Schoolboy Q threatens to hop "out like Jack-in-the-Box" and lists a variety of acts he considers "bitch shit".
 The title of the song is a reference to "num num juice", a Bay Area slang for an alcoholic cocktail.